emilianvrd/Maneuvers/Fantasy maneuvers/Backgrounds.md

 ## Street Urchin
 You eked out a living by picking pockets on the streets of a major city, never knowing where you’d find your next meal.
 While some folk adventure for the glory, you do so to survive.

 Choose two ability boosts.
-One must be to Dexterity or Constitution, and one is a free ability boost.
+One must be to Dexterity or Might, and one is a free ability boost.

 You're proficient in the Thievery skill, and a lore skill, and four Skills of your choice for the city you lived in as a street urchin (such as Absalom Lore or Magnimar Lore).
 You gain the Pickpocket Talent and two other Talents of your choice.